Dipeshtwis/Bare_Metal_Forms_and_Helpers/README.md

 # Bare_Metal_Forms_and_Helpers

 This project was used to get our feets wet working with form building using Rails powerful form helpers.
-These project involved building some forms, both using nearly-pure HTML and then graduating to using the helper methods that Rails provides
+These project involved building some forms, both using pure HTML and then using the helper methods that Rails provides.

 <div align="center">